Texas Man With 3D-Printed Gun And 'Hit List' Of Lawmakers Sentenced To 8 Years

 Eric Gerard McGinnis was not supposed to have a gun.
 After a violent altercation with his girlfriend, a Texas judge barred him in 2015 from possessing a firearm.
 A year later, McGinnis tried to buy a gun anyway, but the purchase wouldn't go through after a background check revealed the court order.

 So, according to the U.S. Attorney's Office, McGinnis obtained a barrel, stock, upper receiver and grip — and then used a 3D printer to create the gun's firing mechanism.
-He assembled the parts into a short-barrel AR-15 style rifle, and headed out into the woods with what federal attorneys called a "hit list" of Democrat and Republican lawmakers, including their office and home addresses.
+He assembled the parts into a short-barrel AR-15 style rifle, and headed out into the woods with what federal attorneys called a "hit list" of Democratic and Republican lawmakers, including their office and home addresses.
 The list was titled, "9/11/2001 list of American Terrorists."

 McGinnis was arrested in 2017 after officers heard three shots in the woods.
 On Wednesday he was sentenced to eight years in prison.